xiaotian0219/dragonboat-fullstack-challenge/README.md

 ## How to run

 Install the dependencies using `npm i` and run `npm start` in both `backend` and `front` directories two start the api and the frontend.
-If it runs but doesn't list any projects on the frontend maybe there's a bug to be fixed 🤔 (HINT: try to understand the behaviour of FETCH_PROJECTS_FULLFILLED and FETCH_PROJECT_FULFILLED at the projects reducer, something tricky is happening there)